mdn/webextensions-examples/native-messaging/README.md

 First, install the add-on.
 Visit `about:debugging#/runtime/this-firefox` or, from `about:debugging` click "This Firefox" (or "This Nightly" in the Nightly version of Firefox), click "Load Temporary Add-on", and open the add-on's `manifest.json`.

-Now, open the extension's console using the "Inspect" button - this is where you'll see communication between the browser and native app.
+Now, open the extension's console using the "Inspect" button.
+This is where you see communication between the browser and native app.

 You should see a new browser action icon in the toolbar.
 Click it.
 You should see output like this in the console: